Contact Regenocyte For a Free Consultation

 INTRODUCTION

-of considerable advances in medical therapy and improvements in revascularization procedures for coronary artery disease, a substantial proportion of patients who suffer from angina pectoris and heart failure are not responsive to maximal medical and surgical treatment modalities.
+Despite significant advances in the new therapeutic modalities and prevention, cardiac disorders are very prevalent all over the world.
+The magnitude of the problem will increase considerably in the future due to increasing life expectancy and the prevalence of diabetes.
+In spite of considerable advances in medical therapy and improvements in revascularization procedures for coronary artery disease, a substantial proportion of patients who suffer from angina pectoris and heart failure are not responsive to maximal medical and surgical treatment modalities.
 Importantly Cardiovascular Disease is at the top of the list for medical expenditures in the United States of America.
 With the majority of dollars spent on hospitalizations for congestive heart failure.
 Consequently, effective alternative therapies for these patients would have far reaching benefits.

 Regenocyte’s therapeutic strategy collects blood samples from patients, isolates peripheral blood mononuclear cells, and grows these cells in conditions that will cause a significant increase of the number of progenitor cells as well as partially differentiate these cells into a population specifically targeted at cardiac regeneration.